umar11211/Teaching-Assitance-project/README.md

 PRCP-1026-Teaching Assistance

-Problem Statement: To predict whether TA is native english speaker or not.
+Problem Statement: To predict whether TA is native english speaker or not (binary); 1=English speaker, 2=non-English speaker

 Task 1:-Prepare a complete data analysis report on the given data.